CavsUNCGaccount/UNCG-LFG/README.md

 - Get rid of the localhost says alerts (Done)
 - 3 Google Slides beforehand to frame the demo (Done)
-- Refine presentation "Preamble" and frame it as if you are a user joining a group relevant to your achievements (Done) Make a video for section as a user manual for how the app functions (Done) Finalize report (Almost Done, still need Shreya's subsystem parts)
+- Refine presentation "Preamble" and frame it as if you are a user joining a group relevant to your achievements (Done)
+- Make a video for section as a user manual for how the app functions (Done)
+- Finalize report (Almost Done, still need Shreya's subsystem parts)

 # Prerequisites
 To run this current version locally, you need:

  - Visual Studio Code (VS Code) (or any code editor)
- - Live Server Extension (for serving static files locally)
+ - Live Server Extension (not needed anymore, required for the static prototype)
  - axios v1.8.1
  - bcryptjs 3.0.2
  - connect-pg-simple v10.0.0